Why You Should NEVER Say & Do the Following:

 “I only use one brand of polymer clay.”

 Has someone said this to you before?
 Or have you said it yourself?
-It doesn’t have to be Pardo polymer clay.
 Maybe someone has said to you, “I only use Fimo Classic polymer clay.”
 In either case, I call this the “polymer clay snob syndrome.”
 I’ll be honest, I too prefer a certain brand of clay over others, however, I will use whatever I have and often times clay that I have found on sale or on clearance.
 So why am I against “polymer clay snob syndrome?”

 The definition of polymer clay snob syndrome is this (as from Katie’s dictionary of course): Being so brand specific that one refuses to consider, use, or purchase other types of polymer clay brands.

 Let me be honest, every kind of clay has good and bad uses.
 While one brand of clay may be great for cane work, another brand may be best for sculpting, and yet another for jewelry components.
 Here’s the bottom line (in my opinion of course): If you haven’t tried every polymer clay brand for every clay application then you have no right to claim one kind is superior to another.
 And this is why I don’t like “polymer clay snob syndrome.”
 Please don’t tell me how your choice is superior to my choice for what you do, when you haven’t tried that brand for that particular application.
 This being said, here’a brief review from me to you on some of the major types of polymer clay, what I’ve used them for, and what I’ve found works the best for me.
 I have posted similar things before on polymer clay brands and their uses, feel free to check those posts as well.